arcusmaximus/SottrModTools/Documentation.md

 Once you've found an animation you'd like to edit or replace, you'll want to do the following:

-- Import tr11_lara.tr11objectref from tr11_lara.drm and delete the dummy model, keeping just the skeleton.
+- Import tr11_lara.tr11objectref from tr11_lara.drm and delete the dummy mesh, keeping just the skeleton.
 - Import the head, torso, and leg models of some outfit.
 - Import the .tr11anim file (File → Import → SOTTR animation).
 - Edit the animation.
 While imported animations have a keyframe on every frame, this is not required for